Wichita School District hires 390 new teachers, numbers up from previous years

-390 new teachers have been hired for positions within the Wichita Public Schools district.
+The district tells KSN News 390 new teachers have been hired for positions within the district.

 Number of teacher openings at USD 259: